renat2985/bitball.club/README.md

 ## HTTP and Security

 Our device uses WebSocket without SSL, which makes it incompatible with HTTPS.
-As a result, we had to keep the domain accessible via HTTP only.
+As a result, we had to keep the [www.bitball.club](https://www.bitball.club) accessible via HTTP only.

 However, this does not affect your security in any way, as the site does not require passwords or any other sensitive information.

 <img src="https://github.com/renat2985/bitball.club/blob/main/doc/security.gif" width="500px">